What Is Galvanized Piping?

 How To Tell If You Have Galvanized Pipes

-Among the various plumbing materials used, only galvanized steel and cast iron (often used for drain and vent piping) are magnetic.
+Among the various plumbing materials used, only galvanized steel and cast iron (often used for drain and sewer piping) are magnetic.
 If a strong magnet sticks to a pipe, and it is a water supply line, you are dealing with galvanized steel piping.

 Another method is to conduct a scratch test using a screwdriver.
 If the exterior of the pipe is rusty, galvanized plumbing should reveal a dull gray when you scratch off the rust.
 If the exterior is already gray, it will remain dull gray.